FriedDoge/Howdy-world/README.md

 # Howdy-world
 My name is Ryan, aka FriedDoge.
-I just started learning to program a couple days ago so.. welcome to my coding venture!
-Please do enjoy your stay
+I love tech and animals(especially dogs).
+Just started learning to program a few days ago so.. welcome to my journey amd enjoy the stay